How to Become a CEO: 9 Steps to Get You Into the Corner Office

 Many organizations also look for chief executives with experience at the international level.
 In a marketplace that is increasingly global, understanding how cultural differences affect business functions is critical for anyone who wants to lead a large company.

 In addition, keep in mind that staying in one role for more than two or three years is not the best way to prepare for a CEO job.
-The typical chief executive gets to the top about 24 years into his or her career, by which point he or she has generally held between eight and 11 positions.3 If you want to advance, you need to keep growing and learning.
+Botelho and Powell found that the typical chief executive gets to the top about 24 years into his or her career, by which point he or she has generally held between eight and 11 positions.
+If you want to advance, you need to keep growing and learning.
 Look for challenges that will push you out of your comfort zone and fill in the gaps in your skill set.

 6. Cultivate connections.